-A young scientist, at a critical point in his career, receives notice of a mysterious package left to him by the late mother he never knew.
-What he finds when he travels to Japan to retrieve his inheritance is much more than he ever could have imagined.
+A young scientist, at a critical point in her career, receives notice of a mysterious package left to her by the late mother she never knew.
+What she finds when she travels to Japan to retrieve her inheritance is much more than she ever could have imagined.
 Dealing with themes of identity, culture, and heritage, Bend, Fold, Break asks how we define ourselves—as scientists and artists, as individuals, and as family.

 What drives scientists to push the boundaries of knowledge?

 What is their process of discovery?